Research Frontpage

 • Shadow AI discovery is becoming baseline hygiene, and it is increasingly treated as a measurable DLP signal rather than a niche concern.

-• Monitoring is expanding into AI-native telemetry, including audit logs, compliance APIs, AI factory signals, and collaboration surfaces that can reveal misuse or leakage.
+• Monitoring is expanding into AI-native telemetry, including collaboration surfaces, browser workflows, agent runtimes, MCP servers, API gateways, and network-layer inspection that can reveal misuse or leakage.

 • Data-state inspection is moving upstream, with OCR, PII masking, and sensitive-content classification happening before data is shared or embedded into AI workflows.

-• Autonomous security operators are emerging, combining detection, vulnerability discovery, proof, and remediation with minimal human intervention.
+• Autonomous security operators are emerging, combining detection, vulnerability discovery, exploitability testing, proof, and remediation with minimal human intervention.

 • Identity-level controls are becoming central as AI-driven credential attacks, agentic access patterns, and unverified AI traffic outpace request-level blocking.